PeterDrake/liber_pythonis/level_i/markdown/string.md

    'na' * 16 + ' Batman!'
    ```
 1. If you define `x = 3`, what is the value of `x`?
 What is the value of `'x'`?
+1. Can you make a list of strings?